pkusensei/MinskFork/README.md

 - `std::variant` for a unified value system.

-     It comes in really handy here to mimic `object` in C#, and `std::monostate` acts as a placeholder for `null`.
+     It comes in really handy here to mimic `System.Object` in C#, and `std::monostate` acts as a placeholder for `null`.
 The caveat is consumers/users of this hack have to know the underlying type stored in `std::variant` if they want to read the value.
 Then again C++ is a statically typed language.

+     This approach works well until it turns away from interpreter and hits the challenges of compiler.
+Minsk supports an `any` type which closely alignes with `object`, but `std::variant` doesn't translate well into LLVM representation.
+For now `any == any` and such convert `any` values into strings and do the corresponding operations using string semantics.

 - Spamming `std::string_view`